-Native to Asia, the first camellia plants were brought to America in 1797 and grown in New England greenhouses.
-Over the last 200 years, they have proven to be dependable additions to the southern landscape, where they grow and bloom with minimal care (Figure 1).
 There are numerous species of Camellia, but the types commonly grown as landscape shrubs in Florida are Camellia japonica, Camellia sasanqua, and hybrids of these.
-Camellia japonica typically grows larger and has bigger leaves and flowers than Camellia sasanqua.
+Camellia japonica typically grows larger, has bigger leaves, and more spectacular flowers.
+Camellia sasanqua has smaller leaves and simpler flowers, but they bloom in profusion.
 Camellia reticulata, Camellia hiemalis, Camellia vernalis, and their hybrids are less commonly used in landscapes.
-The young leaves of another species, Camellia sinensis, are processed for tea, one of the world's most popular drinks (see Tea Growing in the Florida Landscape at http://edis.ifas.ufl.edu/hs308).
+The young leaves of another species, Camellia sinensis, are processed for tea, one of the world's most popular drinks (see Tea Growing in the Florida Landscape at https://edis.ifas.ufl.edu/hs308).

 Camellias can be grown successfully in most inland areas of north and central Florida.
 Their success as a landscape plant is usually determined by soil type since they demand well-drained soils with an acidic pH.
 Special care with regard to soil modification and watering is necessary where these conditions do not exist and, in such cases, they are probably best grown in large containers.
-Camellias are long lived and function well as foundation plantings, screens, accent plants, background groupings, and hedges.
-Camellias flower in the fall and winter when few other plants are blooming.
-The Sasanqua-type camellias (Camellia sasanqua, C. hiemalis, C. vernalis) bloom the earliest (October-December), followed by Camellia japonica types (January-March).
-For the remainder of the year, their glossy, evergreen foliage, interesting forms and textures, relatively slow growth, and low maintenance make camellias excellent landscape plants worthy of more use.
+Camellias are longlived and function well as foundation plantings, screens, accent plants, background groupings, and hedges.

 Figure 1.
-Camellia flower Credits: Harry P. Leu Gardens
+Camellia flower.
+Credits: Harry P. Leu Gardens